-August 16 New student fellowship, Taylor Hall, 6:00 p.m.
-20 Divinity School Faculty/Staff Workshop 22 Orientation and matriculation for new students and returning students.
-Late registration fees apply after this date.
-26 Classes begin 27 First chapel service, Divinity School Chapel, 10:40 a.m.
-29-30 DMin orientation/matriculation/seminars 30 Last day for late registration and adding courses; matriculation closes at 5:00 p.m.
-Students who drop courses or withdraw from school on or before this date are eligible for a full refund of tuition for the class.
-Professor's signature is required for all classes dropped or added after this date.
-Apply in the Divinity School office by 5:00 p.m. this date.
-No refunds will be issued when withdrawing from school or withdrawing from a course after this date.
-September 2 Labor Day Holiday.
+7 Labor Day Holiday.
 No Classes meet.
-12-13 DMin seminars 16 Last day to drop a class without a grade.
-Courses dropped after 5:00 p.m. this date will be recorded as W. Students may withdraw from classes from Tuesday , September 17 - Monday, October 28 and receive a "W." Students will be responsible for paying all tuition charges for classes from which they withdraw.
+0-11 DMin seminars 14 Last day to drop a class without a grade.
+Courses dropped after 5:00 p.m. this date will be recorded as W. Students may withdraw from classes from Tuesday, September 17 - Monday, October 28 and receive a "W." Students will be responsible for paying all tuition charges for classes from which they withdraw.
 Hours of classes from which a student withdraws will be counted as "hours attempted" and will be included in determination of full-time status and financial aid.
 However, these hours will not be included in calculations of GPA.
-17 Divinity School Commissioning Service, 10:30 a.m.
-17 Divinity School Visitation Day for prospective students, 9:00 a.m 4:00 p.m.
-19 New student lunch with Deans 6-27 DMin seminars
+17 New student lunch with Deans